jdi-docs/jdi-light/source/includes/_documentation.md

 #### Card Body

-[Card Body](https://getbootstrap.com/docs/4.3/components/card/#body) - The building block of a card is the `.card-body`.
+[Card Body](https://getbootstrap.com/docs/4.3/components/card/#body) - the building block of a card is the `.card-body`.
 Use it whenever you need a padded section within a card.

 ![Card Body Example](../images/bootstrap/cardbody.png)